Only a last few Weekend passes for The Gathering 2020 are still on sale now exclusively at www.thealarm.com.

 The Saturday pre-show reception at the SOLD OUT Gathering 2019, featured an intimate and emotional Q&A / acoustic performance with Mike Peters, which turned into something very special for the early ticket buyers who qualified to be there.
 All the band and special guest musicians were in attendance, as Mike Peters unveiled a sneak preview video for an exclusive track from the forthcoming ‘Sigma’ album which featured a guest appearance from Mr. Dave Sharp on guitar, making it one of the many unmissable highlights of the weekend long event.

-With a mass of international commitments looming for Mike Peters & The Alarm in 2019, there will only be four opportunities to see The Alarm in concert in the UK this year.
-The Gathering 2020 will be the first UK show to feature the full electric ensemble of Mike Peters and The Alarm for some time, and promises another eventful Gathering weekend for both fans and band, so, as the famous saying goes, ‘BOOK EARLY’.
+In 2020, there will only be five opportunities to see The Alarm in concert in the UK this year.
+The Gathering 2020 will be the first UK show to feature the full electric ensemble of Mike Peters and The Alarm for some time, and promises another eventful Gathering weekend for both fans and band, so Book your passes now as this event is definitely going to SELL OUT.

-This year’s Gathering has already attained legendary status as it was certainly one of the most memorable in recent times (please read the review below and also follow links to see the amazing photos from the Gathering photography team).
+The Gathering 2019 has already attained legendary status as it was certainly one of the most memorable in recent times (please read the review below and also follow links to see the amazing photos from the Gathering photography team).

 Review – The Gathering 2019